carldgosselin/build-a-stock-price-indicator/020 - Capstone Project - Report.md

 My current analysis involves tracking a handful of stocks on google.com/finance.
 When time permits, I print-off quarterly and other reports and read them in detail.
 I believe that another strategy that would complement my current analysis is creating predictive models on the price of the stock.
 I feel that my feeble brain is no match for machine learning algorithms when it comes down to crunching numbers.

 ### Metrics
-In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project.
-These calculations and metrics should be justified based on the characteristics of the problem and problem domain.
-Questions to ask yourself when writing this section:
+[//]: # "In this section, you will need to clearly define the metrics or calculations you will use to measure performance of a model or result in your project."
+[//]: # "These calculations and metricsshould be justified based on the characteristics of the problem and problem domain.
+Questions to ask yourself when writing this section:"
-- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_
+[//]: # "- _Are the metrics you’ve chosen to measure the performance of your models clearly discussed and defined?_"
-- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_
+[//]: # "- _Have you provided reasonable justification for the metrics chosen based on the problem and solution?_"

 confusion matrix
 [train test split?]